stemgene/Visualization/README.md

 # Visualization

-* Pie chart
+* Pie chart:
+  * circular ring.
-* barchart:
+* Barchart:
-  * horizontal and with distribution of each variable.
+  * barchart_horiz_distribution.ipynb: horizontal and with distribution of each variable.
 There is the link of multiple rows in the file.